SAP/node-hdb/README.md

 TCP Keepalive
 -------------

-To enable TCP keepalive behaviour, include the tcpKeepAliveIdle connect option.
+To configure TCP keepalive behaviour, include the tcpKeepAliveIdle connect option.
 The value provided for this option is the number of seconds before an idle connection will begin sending keepalive packets.
+By default, TCP keepalive will be turned on with a value of 200 seconds.
+If a value of 0 is specified, keepalive behaviour is determined by the operating system.
 The following example creates a client whose connections will begin sending keepalive packets after 300 seconds.

 ```js